Vulvar Cancer: Surgery

 the graft or flap.
 Other side effects can include the following:

 Discomfort or pain.
-You’ll likely have some short-term (temporary) pain after surgery.
-Also, if you wear
+You’ll likely have some pain after surgery.
+After you heal, you might find that if

-tight jeans or pants, you may feel some discomfort in the genital area.
-This is because
+you wear tight jeans or pants, you have some discomfort in the genital area.
+This

 Wound infection.
 The location and type of surgery increases the risk for wound infection.
 If you have